laravel/nova-docs/4.0/customization/frontend.md

 ### Notifications

-You may display toast notification to users of your custom frontend components by calling the `success`, `error`, `info`, and `warning`, methods on the global `Nova` object:
+You may display toast notification to users of your custom frontend components by calling the `success`, `error`, `info`, or `warning` methods on the global `Nova` object:

 ```js
 Nova.success('It worked!')